 Paper: It should be 4-5 pages typed, including figures and tables.
 For many of you the write-up will include more information than you will be able to present (those 15 minutes will fly by!).
 The paper should be written in complete sentences, with correct grammar and punctuation.
 It should read like a research paper, not like a homework assignment.
-You are free to use any word processing software that you like, but Microsoft Word has an equation editor that may help with the writing.
 Lastly, it is very important to cite any outside sources and to include a bibliography.
 If you use existing datasets, be sure to cite them.
 Be aware of Agnes Scott's strict policy on plagiarism!